-It’s a given that baby mobiles are decorations, and their details and colors enrich the lives of parents and infants – and everyone knows that babies can be soothed by slow moving mobiles, and entertained my more active mobiles.
-But did you know that nursery mobiles also aid in physical development, muscle strengthening, and brain development?
+It’s a given that baby mobiles are decorations, and their details and colors enrich the lives of parents and infants – and everyone knows that babies can be soothed by slow-moving mobiles, and entertained my more active mobiles.
+But did you know those nursery mobiles also aid in physical development, muscle strengthening, and brain development?

 A nursery mobile not only functions to decorate and entertain, but it also plays an important role in a baby’s physical and mental development.

 Not all babies will react to mobiles the same way.
 Some will be fascinated by the suspended toys and colors, while others will find other items of interest in their rooms.
 A mobile can be attached to the side of a crib or changing table.
 If you find that diaper changes are your baby’s least favorite time of day, the distraction of a mobile may help both of you get through those few moments.
 Baby mobiles can help a child in the following ways:

 The simple act of your baby’s eyes following the movements of a mobile in motion helps strengthen the muscles that control this eye movement, and helps those muscles develop properly.

 Improved Head Control

 As your baby gains more head control your baby will begin to follow a mobile’s movements by turning or lifting his or her head.
 The muscles that control head movement are further strengthened with these actions.

 Around the age of 3 months your baby will begin to reach for the mobile with little hands and learn that he can control where those hands go.
 By now your baby’s vision has improved to the point where he is able to follow the moving objects in a mobile, and he will enjoy reaching for the mobile and swatting at it.